-This Peanut Butter and Chocolate Chip Blondies Recipe makes the best afternoon tea sweet treat.
-Rich, chewy and decadent, these blondies are a must try if you love chocolate chips and peanut butter!
+These Chocolate Chip Blondies with Peanut Butter makes the best afternoon tea sweet treat.
+Rich, chewy and decadent, these peanut butter blondies are a must try if you love chocolate chips and peanut butter!

 What is a Blondie

 A Blondie is a sweet bar or slice, similar to Brownies, but flavoured with vanilla instead of chocolate.
 It is traditionally made with Flour, Sugar, Butter, Eggs and Vanilla - but many other ingredients can be added to these dessert bars such as chocolate chips, nuts or nut butter.